Starlk7/Magiceden-Launchpad-Bot/README.md

 > [!TIP]
 > You can change only **launchpad link** and **seed phrases** for comfortable work.

+## Troubleshooting
+If you have any errors or bugs, you can tell about it in issues.

 Feel free to make donation <3
 ```GBo3t5rJiS8M6Eq3VFzKXM4TF2UGTQX1XMbSDLAhDLXE```